 The thesis is researched and written under the direction of a supervisor.
 Upon completion, it is submitted to the student's Thesis Committee.
 The thesis is defended in an oral examination before the Thesis Committee.

 Diploma in Journalism

 Admission Requirements.
 Entry into the program requires a bachelor's degree or equivalent in a field other than journalism from a recognized university with a minimum GPA of 3.00.
 However, students who have graduated with a Journalism degree in a language other than English may also be considered.
 Applicants are required to submit a letter of intent together with the application which should be about 600 words outlining the student's background, academic and work experience, and aspirations in journalism.
 Qualified applicants may be interviewed.
 Students should be aware that written assignments in workshops are in English.

 Although it will not determine acceptance, applicants are advised that a working knowledge of French is important.
 Normally the program will be taken full-time and completed in one year (3 terms).

-Application Deadline.
-A detailed description of the program may be obtained on the department's website.
-Applicants should apply online at: connect2.concordia.ca.
-The deadline for applications is December 15 (for international students) and January 15 (for Canadian students).

 Requirements for the Diploma

-- 1. Credits.
+- Credits.
 A fully-qualified candidate is required to complete a minimum of 33 credits.

-- 2. Courses.
+- Courses.
 All students are required to complete 33 credits in the following sequence:

 Summer Term (9 credits)

 JOUR 502 Introduction to the Print Process

 JOUR 511 Introduction to Broadcasting

 JOUR 519 Computer Assisted Reporting

 Fall Term (12 credits)

 JOUR 500 Perspectives on Contemporary Media

 JOUR 504 News Reporting and Writing

 JOUR 530 Advanced Radio News

 JOUR 536 Advanced Television Workshop

 Winter Term (12 credits)

 JOUR 509 Copy Editing and Layout

 JOUR 513 Journalism Ethics and the Law

 And two of the following courses: